logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cost-and-usage-report.md

 <!-- info-box-end -->

 <!-- info-box-start:info -->
-At the moment, our AWS Lambda-based integrations do not support working with test events to send demo logs.
+At the moment, our AWS Lambda-based integrations do not support working with test events.
 This option will be available soon.
 {:.info-box.note}
 <!-- info-box-end -->